Loading your recommendations…

 Blacktoberfest | October 12

 Blacktoberfest is a celebration of Black culture, community and creativity, featuring a diverse array of food, music, art and entertainment.
-Along with the 30 breweries represented, the 5th iteration of this event will also feature 6 Black-owned wine and spirit brands.
+Along with the 30 breweries represented, the event's fifth year will also feature six Black-owned wine and spirit brands.
 The popular festival brings together local vendors and food trucks for a celebration of local flavor and community.

 Durham Parks and Recreation has an afternoon of fun for you and your pup.
 Meet at Durham Central Park with your fur baby in tow.